tangjzh/tangjzh.github.io/_pages/about.md

   - /about.html
 ---

-I'm Jinzhou Tang, a Master's in Computer Science at UC San Diego.
+I'm a Master's in Computer Science at UC San Diego.
 I graduated from Sun Yat-Sen University (SYSU), supervised by [Prof. Shen zhao](https://hnyz979.github.io/), [Prof. Keze Wang](https://kezewang.com/) and [Prof. Liang Lin](http://www.linliang.net/).

+<font color="red">I'm looking for research oppertunity and intership, please contact me through my </font>[email](jit027@ucsd.edu).

+## Research Interests

 I'm interested in AI & Robotics, especially for the social behaviors and interactions of embodied agents.
-I'm exploring **Long-term Memory, Humanoid Mani-locomotion, Spatial Intelligence, Social Intelligence and Agentic System** to pave my way to Human-centered Emotional Humanoind Robots.
+I'm currently exploring **Long-term Memory, Humanoid Loco-manipulation, Spatial Intelligence, Social Intelligence and Agentic System** to pave my way to Emotional Humanoind Robots.

-<font color="red">I'm looking for research oppertunity and intership, please contact me through my [email](jit027@ucsd.edu).</font>
+I'm seeking unified approch and mathematical framework to model the consistency of self-awareness, which may lies in the combination of embodiment, personal memory and world model.